wshi8912/dayramp/docs/TIMER_FEATURES.md

 ## Support

-For issues, feature requests, or contributions, please visit the [DayKickOff GitHub repository](https://github.com/your-repo/daykickoff).
+For issues, feature requests, or contributions, please visit the [DayRamp GitHub repository](https://github.com/your-repo/dayramp).

 ## License

-DayKickOff is open-source software.
+DayRamp is open-source software.
 See LICENSE file for details.